doing-science-to-stuff/ndt/aws/README.md

 5. Scroll over to the "IPv4 Public IP" column.
 6. Record the public IP address for the Master instance.

-Using the public IP address, files can be tranfered using `scp`.
+Using the public IP address, files can be transferred using `scp`.
 ```text
 $ scp -i ~/.ssh/~/.ssh/TestClusterSshKey.pem \
         ./path_to_local_file \